INTACH Scholarship 2019

 – the stakeholders responsible for this aspect include Archaeological Survey of India, State Department of Archaeology (SDA), INTACH, Aga Khan Trust for Culture, UNESCO heritage experts, art and architectural historians and so forth

-– the stakeholders responsible for this aspect include the Archaeological Survey of India, State Departments of Archeology, universities and research institutions
+– the stakeholders responsible for this aspect include the Archaeological Survey of India, State Departments of Archaeology, universities and research institutions

-– the stakeholders responsible for this aspect include museums, interpretation centres and visitor management and guide services
+– the stakeholders responsible for this aspect include museums, interpretation centers and visitor management and guide services

 – the stakeholders responsible for this aspect include visitors to heritage places.